Norma Lucía Piña Hernández: Designation as a Supreme Court justice

 After two failed attempts to reach the highest rank in Mexican Judiciary, Piña became the eleventh woman to reach the position.
 She came to the Supreme Court of Justice to replace Olga Sánchez Cordero.
 She appeared in front of the Mexican Senate showing a formalist profile regarding her interpretation of philosophy, saying that there are no absolute values in law.

 Piña was appointed as a justice after her appearance on the Senate on 24 November 2015, after the two previous failed attempts, after being part of the judiciary for 27 years.
 On 28 September 2016, Piña was chosen by her colleagues as the president of the Primera Sala (First Hall) after the justices voted unanimously.
 She substituted the justice Alfredo Gutiérrez Ortiz Mena, who was in charge to review the criminal and civil jurisprudence cases.
 She is president from 1 October 2016, to 30 September 2018.

+She served as president of the Supreme Court of Mexico from 2023 to 2025, being the first woman ever to hold that position.
+She was a member of the Supreme Court from December 2015 to August 2025, when her seat was abolished as a result of the 2024 Mexican judicial reform and she refused to participate in the 2025 Mexican judicial elections.
+In 2025 she and UN Special Rapporteur Margaret Satterthwaite both received the International Association of Judges's Judicial Independence Award.